MrIsrak/AppHub/README.md

 # AppHub
- Hub of baisc aplications using Python, Tkinter and GUI modules.
+ Hub of baisc aplications using Python and Django.